pangolinjs/docs/v4/configuration.md

 }
 ```

-For more advanced changes export `configure` as a function.
+For more advanced changes set `configure` as a function.
 The first argument is the current context aka the project directory.
 This is needed for absolute webpack paths (e.g. `output.path`).

 ```js
 module.exports = {